Mindgreppers/lifemaker_web/content/_index.md

 - Meeting and collaborating as likeminded society members, active in the same direction.
 Engaging in discussions and documentation of
   - Aims, objectives, universal human values, policies, constitution
   - Working model with all five dimensions of education, health, production, exchange and justice
+- Setting up of online discussion forum and universal education module

 ## The five pronged working model (how to be)